On This Page:

-- Page breaks (to divide the questions into a multi-page survey).
+- Page Breaks (to divide the questions into a multi-page survey).
 This option is not available until you have at least one question.

-- Labels (e.g., to display information or instructions between questions)
+- Labels (e.g., to display information or instructions between questions).

 - At the bottom-right of the Section, click + Add an activity or resource.
 The Add an activity or resource pop-up will open showing a tile for each available resource or activity.

 - In the Add an activity or resource window, select Questionnaire and then click Add.
 The Adding a new Questionnaire page will open.

 - In the Name field, enter a name for the questionnaire (required).

 - In the Description field, enter the text you want students to see at the top of the questionnaire.
 This text precedes the actual questions, which you will specify in a separate step after you finish adding the activity.

 - Click the Timing heading to set start and end dates limiting when students may take the questionnaire.

 Note: The Timing settings allow students to view results even after the end date, whereas the Restrict Access setting (see below) completely hides all parts of the activity from view.

 - Use Open Date: Allows you to set a date and time when students can start responding to the questionnaire.
 If disabled, the questionnaire becomes available for students to take immediately upon its creation.

 - Use Close Date: Lets you select the date and time after which students cannot take the questionnaire.
 If disabled, the activity is available indefinitely.